uw-ssec/open-ire/README.md

 ### 1. Environment Setup

-Copy the example environment file and configure your settings.
-This step is necessary for storing collected files in a Microsoft SharePoint Drive.
-Alternatively, you can disable the `SharePointPipeline` in `src/open_ire/settings.py`.

 ```bash
 pixi run dotenv
 ```

-Edit the `.env` file with your SharePoint credentials:
+This command creates the environment file template `.env` that you then need to edit to configure your settings.
+The only required setting is `ENVIRONMENT`, which needs to be set to either `development` or `production`.

+To store collected files in a Microsoft SharePoint Drive, you also need to set your SharePoint credentials:

 ```bash
 SHAREPOINT_TENANT_ID=<your_application_tenant_id>